What exactly is Life Insurance?

 Life Insurance policies can also be written into Trust, which means it will not form part of your estate and therefore not be liable for Inheritance Tax (IHT).
 It is important to get tax advice before making any decisions regarding your tax options, but we can point you in the right direction.

-If you would like advice on taking out or reviewing your income protection policy then speak to one of our advisers today!
+If you would like to discuss your life insurance options then speak to one of our advisers today!